Can I still arrange a funeral?

 To maintain our levels of care to clients and colleagues, unfortunately there are number of changes that we have to make to our service:

 In line with government advice, local crematoriums and cemeteries are limiting the number of mourners attending funeral services.
 Our team will discuss this with you and advise you on the restrictions at your chosen venue.
-Anyone from the higher risk groups, those with the virus or those self-isolating should not attend.

 Are there any restrictions on the type of funeral for someone who’s died from coronavirus?